Orlando Bloom and Liv Tyler have a 'Lord of the Rings' reunion at his London play

-It’s been 15 years since Liv Tyler and Orlando Bloom were last on-screen in Middle-Earth, but the friendship between these elves has lasted beyond the Lord of the Rings films.
+It’s been 15 years since Liv Tyler and Orlando Bloom were last on-screen in Middle-earth, but the friendship between these elves has lasted beyond the Lord of the Rings films.

 Tyler paid a visit to Bloom’s London play Killer Joe this week, and the actor shared a photo of their mini-LOTR reunion on Instagram.